Michael Freiter

-Michael Freiter (born 15 January 1996) is an English footballer who currently plays for National League South club Hemel Hempstead Town.
+Michael Freiter (born 15 January 1996) is an English footballer who plays as a midfielder for Great Wakering Rovers on loan from Canvey Island.

 Club career

 He made his first and only appearance in the English Football League, coming off as a substitute for Gillingham during a 3–1 win against Notts County on 3 May 2015 during the 2014–15 season.
 He was released after the 2015–16 season.

+In August 2024, following an almost three-year break from playing, Freiter joined Canvey Island, joining Great Wakering Rovers on loan to gain match fitness.